-- (a) Safety provisions must comply with requirements applicable and notified by Western Power; - (b) Where required by Western Power appropriate interfaces and accommodation must be incorporated by the User for metering, communication facilities, remote monitoring and protection of plant which is to be installed in the substation by Western Power. - (c) A substation must be capable of continuous uninterrupted operation with the levels of voltage, harmonics, unbalance and voltage fluctuation from all sources as defined in Section 2 of this Code. - (d) Earthing of primary plant in the substation must be in accordance with the Electricity Supply Association of Australia Safe Earthing Guide, AS3000 and the Western Australian Electrical Requirements, and must reduce step and touch potentials to safe levels. - (e) Synchronisation facilities or reclose blocking must be provided if generating units are connected through the substation. - (f) Secure electricity supplies of adequate capacity to provide for the operation for at least eight hours of plant performing metering, communication, monitoring, and protection functions, on loss of AC supplies, must be provided. - (g) Plant must be tested to ensure that the substation complies with the design and specifications which have been certified as required by clause 3.3.6(j). - (h) The protection equipment required would normally include protection schemes for individual items of plant, back-up arrangements, auxiliary d.c. supplies and instrumentation transformers. - (i) Insulation levels of plant in the substation must co-ordinate with the insulation levels of the network to which the substation is connected without degrading the design performance of the network. - (j) Prior to connection to the Western Power power system, the User shall have provided to Western Power a signed written statement to certify that the equipment to be connected has been designed and installed in accordance with this Code, all relevant standards, all statutory requirements and good electricity industry practice.
+- (a) Safety provisions must comply with requirements applicable and notified by Western Power; - (b) Where required by Western Power appropriate interfaces and accommodation must be incorporated by the User for metering, communication facilities, remote monitoring and protection of plant which is to be installed in the substation by Western Power. - (c) A substation must be capable of continuous uninterrupted operation with the levels of voltage, harmonics, unbalance and voltage fluctuation from all sources as defined in Section 2 of this Code. - (d) Earthing of primary plant in the substation must be in accordance with the Electricity Supply Association of Australia Safe Earthing Guide, AS3000 and the Western Australian Electrical Requirements.
+A users earthing system must satisfy the requirements of these publications without any reliance on Western Power facilities. - (e) Synchronisation facilities or reclose blocking must be provided if generating units are connected through the substation. - (f) Secure electricity supplies of adequate capacity to provide for the operation for at least eight hours of plant performing metering, communication, monitoring, and protection functions, on loss of AC supplies, must be provided. - (g) Plant must be tested to ensure that the substation complies with the design and specifications which have been certified as required by clause 3.3.6(j).

+- (h) The protection equipment required would normally include protection schemes for individual items of plant, back-up arrangements, auxiliary d.c. supplies and instrumentation transformers. - (i) Insulation levels of plant in the substation must co-ordinate with the insulation levels of the network to which the substation is connected without degrading the design performance of the network. - (j) Prior to connection to the Western Power power system, the User shall have provided to Western Power a signed written statement to certify that the equipment to be connected has been designed and installed in accordance with this Code, all relevant standards, all statutory requirements and good electricity industry practice.
 The statement shall have been certified by a Chartered Professional Engineer with NPER-3 standing with the Institution of Engineers, Australia, unless otherwise agreed.